pgooch/rgbaColorPicker/readme.md

 # rgbaColorPicker

 ### Usage
-To install the rgbaColorPicker simple include rgbacolorpicker.min.js after you've included jQuery (tested with version 1.6.4, but should be backwards compatible).
+To install the rgbaColorPicker simple include rgbacolorpicker.min.js after you've included jQuery (version 1.4.3 or greater).
 The script will automatically convert any inputs with the class "<code>.rgbacolorpicker</code>" into color pickers.
 This class can be changed by modify the "<code>autorun</code>" variable inside the script file.
 You can disable autorun by setting "autorun" to a blank".

 After installation you can manually run the colorpicker by calling the function "<code>.rgbacolorpicker()</code>".
 This will convert whatever you select into a color picker, regardless of if it in an input or not. *Note that if you choose to convert a non-input items your picker the color selection will not be savable.* Additionally when manually calling the colorpicker you can pass the options to it with a standard object.
 Currently only the following variable is recognized: